NazCodeland/NazCodeland/.github/README.md

 - **[NazCodeland.dev](https://nazcodeland.dev/projects)**
 - **[NazCodeland Repository](https://github.com/NazCodeland/NazCodeland-V2)**

   - This is my personal website and it is also my first professional project.
 The current version is the second iteration, the [first iteration](https://github.com/NazCodeland/NazCodeland) was built using the MVC (Model View Controller) Architecture using ExpressJS for the backend and Handlebars for the View layer.
-The current iteration employs the same MVC Architecture but it uses Svelte for the View layer, and the Model and Controller are handled by SvelteKit, which is written in TypeScript.
+The current iteration employs the same MVC Architecture but it uses Svelte for the View layer, and the Model and Controller are handled by SvelteKit.

   - ![Svelte](https://img.shields.io/badge/svelte-%23f1413d.svg?style=for-the-badge&logo=svelte&logoColor=white) ![SvelteKit](https://img.shields.io/badge/SvelteKit-%23f1413d.svg?style=for-the-badge&logo=svelte&logoColor=white) ![TailwindCSS](https://img.shields.io/badge/tailwindcss-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white) ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)